-- Large.
-The more surface area an ice cube has, the slower it dilutes your drink.
-That is why ice balls and 2-inch cubes have become so popular in recent years.
-The history of the Old-Fashioned proves this is not just a modern preference.
+- Large: The more surface area a piece of ice has, the slower it dilutes your drink.
+That is why ice balls and two-inch cubes are often used, and the history of the old-fashioned proves this is not just a modern preference, either.

-Made of materials like stainless steel or soapstone, these tiny cubes get ice cold in the freezer and can be added to any drink for an instant chill.
-They're quite nice and convenient for the casual nightcap.
-You just have to remember to rinse them off after each use and refreeze them.
+If you want the chill without the dilution, you can chill your glass or use whiskey stones (also called scotch rocks).
+Made of materials like stainless steel or soapstone, they are small cubes that get ice-cold in the freezer and can be added to any drink for an instant chill.
+They're quite nice and convenient, but you do have to remember to rinse them off and refreeze them after each use.

-"On the rocks" can also be used when describing the preferred way to serve a mixed drink such as a Screwdriver or Sea Breeze.
-Most often, this is used to describe short drinks like the Rusty Nail or Black Russian, though it can be used for those tall drinks as well.
+"On the rocks" can also be used when describing the preferred way to serve a mixed drink, such as a screwdriver or sea breeze.
+Most often, however, it's used to describe short drinks like the rusty nail or Manhattan, which can be served either up or over ice.

-The 'Rocks' Glass.
-The association between ice and rocks extends to the type of glass used as well.
-Those short drinks we often call lowballs are served in tumblers called an old-fashioned glass.
-Many drinkers and bartenders will also call this a rocks glass and the larger version a double rocks glass.
+The association between ice and rocks extends to the type of glass as well.
+Short mixed drinks are often called lowballs or rocks drinks and served in tumblers called an old-fashioned glass.
+Many drinkers and bartenders call this a rocks glass, and the larger version a double rocks glass.